Skip to content

 SPF 'too many DNS lookups': understanding and fixing the 10-lookup limit

-It's one of the most frustrating SPF errors, because it strikes silently: your record is syntactically correct, your servers are the right ones, and yet SPF fails.
-The cause is almost always the same: you've exceeded the ten DNS lookup limit.
-Past that, receiving servers return a PermError, and your SPF stops being evaluated — as if it didn't exist.
-This guide explains where the limit comes from, what actually counts toward it, how to diagnose the problem, and above all how to get back under ten without breaking your deliverability.
+It's one of the most frustrating SPF errors, because it strikes silently: the record is syntactically correct, the servers are the right ones, and yet SPF fails.
+The cause is almost always the same: the ten DNS lookup limit has been exceeded.
+Past that, receiving servers return a PermError, and the SPF stops being evaluated — as if it didn't exist.
+This guide explains where the limit comes from, what actually counts toward it, how to diagnose the problem, and above all how to get back under ten without breaking deliverability.

 What the error really means

-When a server receives a message, it evaluates your SPF record to check that the sending IP is authorized.
+When a server receives a message, it evaluates the SPF record to check that the sending IP is authorized.
 That evaluation can trigger DNS queries — for example to resolve an include:.
 RFC 7208 sets a hard ceiling: no more than ten DNS resolutions during the whole evaluation.
-Hit eleven, and the result is neither pass nor fail, but PermError (permanent error).
+At eleven, the result is neither pass nor fail, but PermError (permanent error).

 The trap is the effect of that state.
 For DMARC, an SPF in PermError neither aligns nor passes.
-If DKIM doesn't save the day, your message fails DMARC — and depending on your policy, it goes to spam or gets refused.
-So you can have perfectly legitimate mail rejected because of a record that became too greedy.
+If DKIM doesn't save the day, the message fails DMARC — and depending on the policy in force, it goes to spam or gets refused.
+So perfectly legitimate mail can end up rejected because of a record that became too greedy.
 That's why this error deserves a quick fix, not a shrug.

 Why the limit exists